Ultimate guide to leveraged buyouts

 Leveraged buyouts haven’t always been successful.
 Because they have high debt-to-equity ratios, there’s a high risk of failure.
 One of the most famous examples of an LBO gone wrong is Macy’s.
 In 1985, Macy’s executives organized a leveraged buyout that at the time was the largest in the history of retail.
 Financial analysts thought it would benefit the company – but instead, it piled on debt that the company couldn’t pay off.
 In 1992, with $6 billion in debt, Macy’s filed for bankruptcy.
 However, they did eventually bounce back, enjoying profitability for several decades before falling sales recently led to more troubles – this time not related to leveraged buyouts.

 Is my company a good candidate for a leveraged buyout?

 Thinking about selling your company through a leveraged buyout?
 If your business has a positive balance sheet, you’re on the right track.
 This means you have things like tangible assets, good working capital and positive cash flows.
 Having a positive balance sheet means lenders are more likely to lend to you.
-Firms looking to acquire companies through leveraged buyouts typically also look for proven management and a diverse customer base.
+Firms looking to acquire companies through a leveraged buyout typically also look for proven management and a diverse, loyal customer base.
 They’ll want to see ways to reduce costs quickly, selling off non-core assets or finding synergies.
 Your company doesn’t have to be operating at maximum performance in order to be a good candidate for a leveraged buyout.
 Companies that may be struggling due to a recession in their industry or poor management but still have positive cash flow are also good LBO candidates.
 Investors may see an opportunity to create efficiencies and improve the business and therefore be interested in acquiring it.